amirshamaei/BrukerEyes/README.md

 # Bruker Eyes
 BrukerEyes is a cross-platform open-source package for Bruker Datasets management.
-You can find the new version on our GitHub.
+You can find the new compiled version on [SourceForge](https://sourceforge.net/projects/brukereyes/) or you can clone this repo and build your own.
 We also would be happy to hear your feedback.
 In case you face any problem or bug, send us a message via email.
 ## DEMO
 [![Watch the video](https://img.youtube.com/vi/DqdsX3KPpIg/0.jpg)](https://youtu.be/DqdsX3KPpIg)